Don’t get whiskered away by a furry face before tallying the costs of pet ownership.

 It’s easy to throw away all common sense when a kitten is purring against your neck or a rescue dog puts his head on your knee.
 You must have this new pet, and money may be the last thing on your mind.
 Pet ownership is expensive, however.
 So how much will it cost to add a furry family member?

-When you tally it all up, Annual costs for the first year for a medium-sized dog total around $1,700, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
-First-year costs for a cat run around $1,200, according to the ASPCA.
+Including dental cleaning and grooming, annual costs for the first year for a medium-sized dog total around $1,800, according to Care Credit.
+First-year costs for a cat run around $1,200.

 1. Adoption fee